Nicholas Ray: Personal life

-As in high school, he joined the drama society, the Buskin Club, where he also found a girlfriend, Kathryn Snodgrass, daughter of the school president.
+As in high school, he joined the drama society, the Buskin Club, where he dated Kathryn Snodgrass, daughter of the school's president.
 They also collaborated as editors on the Racquet, the school newspaper, she on features, and he on sports, and as co-writers of a stage revue revolving around a college student who goes to Hollywood.
 The couple was known around campus as "Ray and Kay."
-For the revue, titled February Follies, Ray took the stage, as compere.
-In April 1930, he advanced to play the lead in the school's major production, of The New Poor, a 1924 comedy by Cosmo Hamilton.
-In due course, Ray led the Buskins, and started dressing the role of an early twentieth-century aesthete.
-As well, he started to offer more left-leaning political commentary in the college paper.
-He fostered other proclivities that would persist through most of his life.
-After he and Kay Snodgrass broke up, and she transferred to the university in Madison, he courted numerous young women, and balanced insomnia with alcohol-fed socializing all night long.
+In April 1930, he played the lead in the school's major production, of The New Poor, a 1924 comedy by Cosmo Hamilton.

-A hometown friend studying at the University of Chicago had pitched the benefits of his school, especially his classes with Thornton Wilder, who had already impressed Ray when he had seen the writer in La Crosse.
-Ray had improved his record and was eligible to transfer in Fall 1931.
-He was pledged to a fraternity and played some football, but by his own account he was more committed to the elements of college life that included drinking and pursuing college girls.
-As well, he later recounted a homosexual experience, when he was approached by the university's Director of Drama, Frank Hurburt O'Hara (whom Ray does not name), reflecting that his own attitude, more tolerant than usual at that time, "became very helpful to me in understanding and directing some of the actors with whom I've worked."
-Ray spent only one quarter at the University of Chicago, and returned to La Crosse in December, resuming enrolment at Teachers College in autumn 1932, where he announced to readers of the school paper that he was "apparently free of amorous entanglements," but also, "I have been known to like a party."
-That same year, he and his friend Clarence Hiskey also agitated to start a chapter of the U.S. Communist Party.
+After improving his academic record, in fall 1931, Ray transferred to the University of Chicago to study with Thornton Wilder, who had already impressed Ray when he had seen the writer in La Crosse.
+Ray was pledged to a fraternity and played some football, but by his own account, he was more committed to drinking and pursuing college girls.
+Ray spent only one quarter at the University of Chicago, and returned to La Crosse in December, resuming enrollment at Teachers College in autumn 1932.
+That same year, he and his friend Clarence Hiskey agitated to start a chapter of the U.S. Communist Party.